adon-cloudcannon/landing-page-test/src/collections/posts/2021-10-07-making-a-page-builder-with-cloudcannon.md

 ## Uploading/syncing to CloudCannon

-To get your new Bookshop site on CloudCannon you need to [log in](https://app.cloudcannon.com/){: target="_blank" rel="noopener"} to your account and create a new site.
+To get your new Bookshop site on CloudCannon you need to [log in](https://app.cloudcannon.com/) to your account and create a new site.
 You can choose to sync a repository, upload a folder, or upload the zip downloaded from this post.

 If you're uploading a folder, make sure the `.cloudcannon` folder is checked when selecting files to upload.
 If this is unchecked you will get build errors and won't be able to use the live editing features.

 ## Summary

 After learning the basics of how Bookshop can be integrated into a website, you should now have live editing for components in CloudCannon's Visual Editor.
 The structure in the example website is a good base for starting, or converting any static website to a Bookshop component-based website.
-To dive deeper into Bookshop and how it works, check out the [Bookshop Guides](https://github.com/cloudcannon/bookshop/){: target="_blank" rel="noopener"}.
+To dive deeper into Bookshop and how it works, check out the [Bookshop Guides](https://github.com/cloudcannon/bookshop/).

 You can also use Bookshop in a theme to save duplicating components and styles across websites that use the same themes or layouts.
 We do this for our Bookshop [templates](https://cloudcannon.com/community/themes/), which are free for anyone to use and modify.

-For further reading on themes, see our other posts on creating themes with [GitHub](https://cloudcannon.com/blog/jekyll-themes-with-github/), or with&nbsp;[Gemfury](https://cloudcannon.com/blog/private-jekyll-themes-with-gemfury/).
+For further reading on themes, see our other posts on creating themes with [GitHub](https://cloudcannon.com/blog/jekyll-themes-with-github/), or with [Gemfury](https://cloudcannon.com/blog/private-jekyll-themes-with-gemfury/).